Q: Who can be a director?

 Q: What does the board do?

 A: The board is the student leadership responsible for outlining the strategic direction of the Sheridan student union.
 To find out more about what the board does, we've got a little video for you that explains it all.

 Q: When are elections?

 A: Elections take place generally two times a year.
 The first is in February-March to vote on the following year’s board.
 There is also the possibility of a by-election which usually happens between September and October.
-Nominations are usually available for two weeks, followed by two weeks of campaigning and then two voting days.
-For more information about this years election please visit thessu.ca/discoverchange
+Nominations are usually open for two weeks, followed by two weeks of campaigning and then two voting days.
+For more information about this years election please visit: thessu.ca/elections.

 Q: How can I be a board member? / Where can I get a Nomination package?